gitipham/Queue/README.md

 •	At the end of each iteration (minute), output, “---------------------------------------------------“  to visually identify the passing of time.

 When your simulation ends, your program should also output the following information:
-•	Total number of customers serviced
+•	Total number of customers serviced.
-•	Maximum line length during the simulation
+•	Maximum line length during the simulation.